wttech/acm/README.md

 2. **Manually executed scripts**
    - Navigate to the 'Scripts' page and select the 'Manual' tab.
-   - Code executed here also runs in the context of the current user (due to impersonation).
+   - Code executed here also runs in the context of the current user.

 3. **Automatically executed scripts**
    - Navigate to the 'Scripts' page and select the 'Automatic' tab.